itk-dev/openid-connect-bundle/README.md

 #### Configuration of `security.yaml`

-Make sure to add your authenticators to the `security.yaml` file and also add a [entry point](https://symfony.com/doc/current/security/multiple_guard_authenticators.html).
+Make sure to add both authenticators to the `security.yaml` file and also add a [entry point](https://symfony.com/doc/current/security/multiple_guard_authenticators.html).
 Furthermore, you need to configure the user provider for the authenticators: